-Influence of physical environment on eggs and yolksac larvae (C.2)
+7) Influence of physical environment upon eggs and yolk-sac larvae.

-The major physical effect under consideration was the possibility that eggs and larvae may be washed off Flemish Cap.
-Kudlo and Boytsov (1979) obtained a coefficient of multiple correlation of 0.87 from an analysis relating mean catch-per-tow of 2-year-old cod in USSR surveys to two parameters "defining the horizontal and vertical water circulation" on Flemish Cap.
+The major physical effect considered was the possibility that eggs and larvae may be washed off Flemish Cap.
+Kudlo and Boytsov (1979) obtained a coefficient of multiple correlation of 0.87 from a multiple correlation analysis relating mean catch/tow of 2-year-old cod in USSR surveys to two parameters "defining the horizontal and vertical water circulation" on Flemish Cap.
 Good year-classes were associated with intensified circulation.
 As noted above, estimates of year-class strength from USSR trawl surveys are not well correlated with estimates from cohort analysis.

-Kudlo et al. (1984) described the patterns of water movement at the time of 26 oceanographic surveys on Flemish Cap during 1977-82.
-They did not try to relate the patterns to year-class strength of cod and redfish.
-They did say, however, that year-to-year variation in retention of ichthyoplankton is undoubtedly one of the reasons for variability in year-class strength, with the expection that good year-classes of cod and redfish would occur in years when a high frequency of anticyclonic circulation types prevailed during the period from spawning until the larvae have acquired the ability to avoid considerable transport by currents.
-They noted that validation of this hypothesis would require very detailed information on distribution of eggs and larvae during the early stages of development, coincident with reliable information on variation in water movements over the bank.
+As described in Section III, Kudlo et al., (1984) described the pattern of water movement at the time of 26 oceanographic surveys on Flemish Cap in the period 1977-1982.
+They did not try to relate the patterns to year-class strength in 1978-82.
+They did say: "Year-to-year variation in retention of ichthyoplankton is undoubtedly one of the reasons for variability in year-class strength...
+In particular, good year-classes of cod and redfish would be expected to occur in years when a high frequency of (anticyclonic) circulation types prevailed during the period from spawning until the larvae have acquired the ability to avoid considerable transport by currents.
+Validation of this hypothesis would require very detailed information on distribution of eggs and larvae during the early stages of development coincident with reliable information on variation in water movements over the bank".